noahpro99/noahpro99.github.io/public/blog/uncover-card-game/blog.md

 ## The spark

 We started Uncover after I showed my friend **Rituraj** a board-less version of Clue that only uses the cards.
-It was ridiculously fun—and there wasn’t a good way to play it online.
+It was ridiculously fun and there wasn’t a good way to play it online.
 So we built one.
 The loop is quick: investigate two things, pass the turn, think fast, read people.
 It’s deduction with a social heartbeat.

 ![Clue Suspect Physical Card Game](clue-suspect-card-game.png)

+The following are individual stories that capture some of the more interesting moments in the development of Uncover.

 ## The first prototype